 In short, orange zest’s the colored portion on an orange peel that’s commonly used for a boost of tangy, citrusy flavor to a dish.
 The strong and pungent sweetness makes it different from the peel, which contains bitter pith.

-With an organic orange in hand, there’re plenty of ways you can extract the zest for your recipe.
+With any organic kind of orange in hand, there’re plenty of ways you can extract the zest for your recipe.
 To carefully remove the outer layer without getting any pith, you’ll want to gently grate the outside of it with a fine grater or a zester.

 The lovely tart and vibrant flavor of orange zest make a great addition to many of your favorite food, from savory dishes to sweet baked goods.